501A-gh/tsuika/README.md

-# Trim v1.5
+# Trim v1.6

 A design library thats lets you add advanced looking components.
 Trim Design Tools aims to provide people advanced looking components with a simple touch.

 Using only Trim can be fairly limiting, so it is advised to modify the CSS so that it can suit your needs more personally.

-## v1.5 New Features:
+## v1.6 New Features:
-- Glass Card Web Component
-- Flex Card Web Component
+- Button Web Component
-- Bar Graph Web Component
+- Link Web Component
+- Responsive Design for flex-card
-- Glance Card Web Component
+- Content Card class adjusted
-- Arrow Buttons

 ![Trim-Logo](trimBanner.png)